-What about two neighbours who were always fighting until they discovered that they were both stamp collectors?
+What about two neighbors who were always fighting until they discovered that they were both stamp collectors?

 I was tired of my lady, we'd been together too long.

-Like a worn-out recording, of a favourite song.
+Like a worn-out recording, of a favorite song.

 So while she lay there sleeping, I read the paper in bed.